 |Did this page help you?
 Yes | No | Tell us about it...|

 Welcome to the Amazon DynamoDB Developer Guide.
-Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
-If you are a developer, you can use Amazon DynamoDB to create a database table that can store and retrieve any amount of data, and serve any level of request traffic.
-Amazon DynamoDB automatically spreads the data and traffic for the table over a sufficient number of servers to handle the request capacity specified by the customer and the amount of data stored, while maintaining consistent and fast performance.
-All data items are stored on Solid State Disks (SSDs) and are automatically replicated across multiple Availability Zones in a Region to provide built-in high availability and data durability.
+DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
+If you are a developer, you can use DynamoDB to create a database table that can store and retrieve any amount of data, and serve any level of request traffic.
+DynamoDB automatically spreads the data and traffic for the table over a sufficient number of servers to handle the request capacity specified by the customer and the amount of data stored, while maintaining consistent and fast performance.
+All data items are stored on solid state disks (SSDs) and are automatically replicated across multiple Availability Zones in a Region to provide built-in high availability and data durability.

-What is Amazon DynamoDB—The rest of this section describes the underlying data model, the operations it supports, and the class libraries that you can use to develop applications that use Amazon DynamoDB.
+What is DynamoDB—The rest of this section describes the underlying data model, the operations it supports, and the class libraries that you can use to develop applications that use DynamoDB.

 Getting Started—The Getting Started section walks you through the process of creating sample tables, uploading data, and performing some basic database operations.

-The AWS SDKs for Java and .NET provide an object persistence model API that you can use to map your client-side classes to Amazon DynamoDB tables.
+Using AWS SDKs—AWS provides SDKs for you to develop applications using DynamoDB.
+These SDKs provide low-level API methods that correspond closely to the underlying DynamoDB operations.
 The .NET SDK also provides a helper class to further simplify your development work.
-For more information, including working samples, see Using the AWS SDKs with Amazon DynamoDB.
+In addition, the AWS SDKs for Java and .NET also provide an object persistence model API that you can use to map your client-side classes to DynamoDB tables.
+This allows you to call object methods instead of making low-level API calls.
+For more information, including working samples, see Using the AWS SDKs with DynamoDB.